 Follow these Best Management Practices for pollution control of stormwater and the sanitary sewer:

-- Don’t ignore maintenance.
-Make sure grease traps, oil-water separators, and catch basins are regularly maintained.
+- Don’t ignore maintenance- Make sure grease traps, oil-water separators, and catch basins are regularly maintained.
 Otherwise, they won’t work as they are meant to, and could cost more to fix than maintain.

-- Store chemicals and other materials under cover with secondary containment.
+- Storage of Materials- Store chemicals and other materials under cover and/or with secondary containment.
 Exposing these materials can lead to stormwater pollution.

 - Keep outdoor areas well maintained- Don’t allow dirt, garbage, debris, leaks, and spills to accumulate.

 - Recycling - Be sure to recycle your light bulbs!
 You can locate more information and participating businesses here.

 - Dumpster Lids- Something as simple as keeping your dumpster lids closed could help the environment.
 Keeping the lids closed can help your dumpster last longer by reducing the amount of leachate that can cause corrosion of the dumpster.
 If you have any questions about replacing your dumpster please contact your disposal company.